YalongLiu/Trident-Segmentation-CNN/README.md

 Python 3.6.3
 Tensorflow-gpu 1.12.0
 CUDA 9.0
-(tested ok on windows 10)
+(Tested on windows 10)
 ## Getting Started
-1.Download the repositories.(Model training is not time consuming, so the weights file is not available)
+1. Download pretrained weights ([BaiDuYun](https://pan.baidu.com/s/1ayjcPUaGXyzmemJvrTC1GA) (Password: aivi), GoogleDrive(upload later)). and put it in the './logs' folder.
-2.Choose a mode in the main.py('inference' or 'training').
+2. Choose a mode in the main.py('inference' or 'training') and run the code.

-3.Change parameters in configs/pwml/config_TridentSegNet.py according to the comment  in the file.
+(Optional) You can modify parameters in './configs/pwml/config_TridentSegNet.py' according to the comments.
-Enjoy!

 ## Acknowledgment
 This repo borrows tons of code from